 Management deals with familiar business concepts: planning, budgeting, staffing, problem-solving, regulating, and meetings, and many emails hash out the details of these aspects of the business.

 The slight shift in words carries all the meaning of a different mindset.
-A leader understands they aren’t responsible for the job but responsible to the people doing the job.
+A leader understands they aren’t responsible for the job but responsible for the people doing the job.

 Without that understanding, a leader becomes a micro-manager.
-Like any other skill, leadership can be a learned skill, and the more it’s practiced, the better leader they become.
+Like any other skill, leadership can be a learned skill, and the more it’s practiced, the better leader one becomes.

 A leader who becomes responsible for the people doing the job well realizes this comes at a high cost.
 Sacrifice is at the heart of leadership.
 When everything goes right, a leader sacrifices and gives away all the credit.
 When things go wrong, a leader takes all the blame and responsibility.

-The leader’s focus becomes the flesh-and-blood human they’re leading rather than the robot-like process management-type system enforces.
-But, of course, adding the human back into business makes it messier.
+Breathing life into business becomes the flesh-and-blood human they’re leading rather than the robot-like process management-type system enforces.
+But, of course, adding humans back into business makes it messier.

-With change leadership and management blended evenly, the company will move with agility and speed—necessary in a fast-moving world.
+With change leadership and management blended evenly, the company will move with agility and speed—which is necessary in a fast-moving world.